 A pre-existing condition is any condition that you had symptoms of in the 6 months prior to your arrival in Australia or prior to your visa being granted (whichever occurred later).

-For a 482 Visa, Visitors from countries which have a Reciprocal Health Care Agreement (RHCA) with Australia are exempt from the need for OVHC because they are eligible to receive subsidised health care treatment.
+Yes, some visitors on a 482 visa from countries which have a Reciprocal Health Care Agreement (RHCA) with Australia are exempt from the need for OVHC because they're eligible to receive subsidised health care treatment.
 This is called Medicare.

-If you are visiting from any of these countries on a TSS visa, you should enrol for Medicare when you arrive in Australia.
+If you're visiting from any of these countries on a TSS visa, you should enrol for Medicare when you arrive in Australia.

-However, RHCAs do not cover ambulance transportation, dental care, elective surgery, medical evacuation, private patient treatment in a private or public hospital or any treatment that is not immediately necessary.
-So visitors from RHCA countries might be wise to consider taking out OVHC as well.
+RHCAs don't cover ambulance transportation, dental care, elective surgery, medical evacuation, private patient treatment in a private or public hospital or any treatment that is not immediately necessary.
+So even if you're eligible for Medicare, you might be wise to consider taking out OVHC as well.